fzero/lhl-lectures/w6d2-react-intro/README.md

 # A proper React intro

-React is a client-side **framework** to build interactive user interfaces easily.
+React is a client-side *framework* to build interactive user interfaces easily.
 Due to some stubborness from the Facebook engineering team, React was always sold as "just a library", but to properly use it you need much more that just a `<script>` tag on your HTML.

-In yesterday's tooling video you were introduced to Webpack, Babel and a primitive React example.
+In yesterday's class you were introduced to Webpack, Babel and a primitive React example.
 Today we'll explore how to build a slightly more complex example app and understand how data and actions flow in a React application.

 ## First things first: the easy way to get things going